pakotzy/learn/README.md

-# learn
+# Collection of learning materials from different courses I've attended

-Collection of learning materials from different courses I've attended
+This repository uses a branch per course strategy.